Public-Health-Bioinformatics/flu_classification_suite/readme-new.md

 **Output** - csv

 1. Select the **Line List** tool
 2. Input the fasta file with extracted antigenic maps and clade calls under **Sample Sequences fasta**
 3. Input the fasta file with the reference sequence antigenic map under **Reference Sequence fasta**
 4. Select the index array under **Antigenic Site Index Array File** (*Note: The index array file must be in csv format and of the correct version for the respective flu type to obtain accurate results*)
+5. Select the clade definition file under **Clade Definition File** (*Note: The clade definition file must be in csv format and of the correct version for the respective flu type to obtain accurate results*)
+6. Execute the operation
+7. Download the output file

+## Aggregate Line List
+Transforms fasta files of flu antigenic site amino acids into aggregated line lists, comparing antigenic maps to that of a reference sequence and collapsing and enumerating identical sequences.

+**Input** - Antigenic Site Extraction output (fasta), amino acid index array (csv), clade definition file (csv)
+**Output** - csv

+1. Select the **Aggregate Line List** tool
+2. Input the fasta file with extracted antigenic maps and clade calls under **Sample Sequences fasta**
+3. Input the fasta file with the reference sequence antigenic map under **Reference Sequence fasta**
+4. Select the index array under **Antigenic Site Index Array File** (*Note: The index array file must be in csv format and of the correct version for the respective flu type to obtain accurate results*)